Registration

 For assistance, please contact our Registrar at registrar@westendhockey.com

-NOTE: If you accidentally register for both competitive and house league, and are accepted into District B competitive, you will be charged an administration fee for cancelling your house league registration per our Refunds and Rebates policy.
+If you register for WEHL house league hockey now and are accepted into District B competitive in the fall, you will be charged an administration fee for cancelling your WEHL house league registration per our Refunds and Rebates policy.

 Transferring into the WEHL from Another League: